hicops/hicops.github.io/docs/index.md

 ![Graphical Abstract]({{ site.baseurl }}/assets/grabs.jpg){: .align-center height="475" }

-## Research Work
+## Citation

+Learn about research work in detail in the published research work given as follows.
+You can access the paper via [SharedIt](https://rdcu.be/cvFan)

+***Haseeb, M., Saeed, F. High performance computing framework for tera-scale database search of mass spectrometry data.
+Nat Comput Sci 1, 550–561 (2021). https://doi.org/10.1038/s43588-021-00113-z***

-Please read the following research paper for the introduction to our research, parallel design and other concepts behind HiCOPS.
-A pre-print of our paper is available [here]().
-Please cite us if you use our work.
+Please cite our paper if you use our work.
 Thank you.

 ## Application
 Computational Proteomics researchers and developers can integrate their algorithms within the HiCOPS framework.
 Integration is as simple as implementing conventional (shared-memory) versions of database indexing, filtering, peptide-to-spectrum scoring, post-processing etc. algorithms within HiCOPS.